Build a Brighter Future

 Masters of Social Work or psychology related field with minimum of one-year experience providing psychotherapy to children and their families.
 Bilingual English/Spanish candidates encouraged to apply.

-CCTC is seeking a part-time licensed or license-eligible psychologist to complete thorough CBEs/CBRs, conduct clinical reviews, and co-lead monthly group supervision.
+CCTC is seeking a Fee-for-Service licensed or license-eligible psychologist to complete thorough CBEs/CBRs, conduct clinical reviews, and co-lead monthly group supervision.
 Some local travel required to school programs each week and required facility with electronic health records.
-This is a 10-month (school-year) assignment eligible for renewal each year.

 Licensed or license-eligible psychologist.
 Doctoral degree preferred.